 In the past year, we have fit golfers as young as eight years old.
 And these kids are GOOD!
 Most of the ones we have fit have qualified for U.S. Kids Regional, National or International competition.
 One of the kids we fit went to the U.S. Kids Drive, Pitch and Putt finals at Augusta National and then went on to anchor his Boys State Championship team here in Colorado.
-The young lady in the photo at the left one her first collegiate tournament after we made sure all of her clubs were ready for tournament play.
+And we have juniors that have either won the State Championship for their team or been part of the winning team!

 So, the first thing we make sure of in fitting for juniors is the the shaft weight and head weight in all of their clubs is not too heavy.
 Do NOT, I repeat, do NOT cut down your old set of clubs (Dad!) for your son or daughter!
 Too heavy…too stiff…all leading to bad swing habits and discouragement.
 If you are just getting your son or daughter started and they are in the 6-10 year old range, U.S. Kids sets are your best bet.
 They size them by both height and weight which is a great start.
 As your son or daughter gets older, becomes more accomplished and shows a real desire to play golf, it is time for a professional fitting.
 We always counsel our parents on making sure that their golfing junior is really interested or they are wasting their time and money.